-While it is the responsibility of the student to ensure that the Attending Evaluation of Clerkship Student is completed, this requirement may extend beyond the corrective action deadline.
+While the student is responsible for ensuring that the Attending Evaluation of Clerkship Student is completed, this requirement may extend beyond the corrective action deadline.

 If a student successfully completes the corrective action process, as determined by the IOR, the student will receive credit for the deficient academic grading requirement(s) and be eligible for a change in rotation grade (from NGR to Pass, pending the Attending Evaluation of Clerkship Student and, if applicable, score on his/her COMAT retake).